wanderingcoderr/api/README.md

 |:green_heart:| Essentials and resources  | https://api.covid19india.org/resources/resources.json  |
 |:end:| Travel history (No more updated)  | https://api.covid19india.org/travel_history.json  |

-:green_heart: : All good and working
+:green_heart: : All good and working <br>
 :broken_heart: We are experiencing data inconsistencies or errors in the data.
-Currently being fixed
+Currently being fixed. <br>
 :end: : Deprecated.
-Please do not use.
+Please do not use. <br>

 ### CSV
 Sometimes, having files in a spreadsheet format is more useful for analysts and scientists.
 We have provided the files as downloadable csv files in the following location.